-10 attractions within 10 minutes of the Montréal convention centre
+10 attractions within 10 minutes of the Montréal Convention Centre

 What's New in Montréal